 Mosholu Montefiore Community Center, an NCCRS member since May 2022, is a vital community resource that changes the course of lives of Bronx and Manhattan residents to a degree not otherwise possible.
 Each year, the organization serves more than 35,000 preschoolers, school age children, teens, adults and senior citizens through our support, enrichment, education and recreation programs, expanding their opportunities to live full, productive lives.

-MMCC strives to improve the lives of community residents with our dedication to humanitarian efforts; reaching out to a rich tapestry of cultures, building gateways to success through quality service and programs, building confidence, sustainability and working toward self-sufficiency for the individuals we serve.
-The vision of MMCC is to ignite new pathways of growth and expansion, aligned with our commitment to humanity, equity and diversity, so that our proven methods of services and programs can flourish and impact and assist one individual at a time; fulfilling our commitment of quality service to the communities we serve.
+MMCC strives to improve the lives of community residents with dedication to humanitarian efforts; reaching out to a rich tapestry of cultures, building gateways to success through quality service and programs, building confidence, sustainability and working toward self-sufficiency for the individuals they serve.
+The vision of MMCC is to ignite new pathways of growth and expansion, aligned with a commitment to humanity, equity and diversity, so that their own proven methods of services and programs can flourish and impact and assist one individual at a time; fulfilling our commitment of quality service to the communities we serve.

 Source of Official Student Records